Erasmus Alvey Darwin: Retirement

-In the summer of 1829 he gave up medicine as his father Doctor Robert Waring Darwin considered that Erasmus's "delicate frame" could not withstand a career "involving, if successful, a severe strain on body & mind" and decided to pension him off.
+In the summer of 1829, he gave up medicine as his father Doctor Robert Waring Darwin considered that Erasmus's "delicate frame" could not withstand a career "involving, if successful, a severe strain on body & mind" and decided to pension him off.
 Eras was "very agreeable" to retiring at the age of 26 and planned to live in London with "an air cushion in his rooms" to allow a visiting Charles to stay with him.
 The brothers visited the Birmingham Music Festival for what Charles described as the "most glorious" experience.
 That Christmas Charles visited Eras in London for three weeks, making use of the air-bed, then again at Easter 1831 before "geologis" in Wales, but as Erasmus was out of town when the opportunity to join the Voyage of the Beagle came up, Charles took lodgings in London to make his arrangements.
 The departure was delayed, and Erasmus visited Plymouth for a few days to be shown round HMS Beagle by Charles.
 He was still on board on the morning of 10 December to say his farewells just before she set out.

-There was an open secret in the family in 1833 that Erasmus was carrying on with Fanny Wedgwood, Hensleigh Wedgwood's wife, and as his sister Catherine wrote to Charles, "Papa continually prophesies a fine paragraph in the Paper about them".
-The Wedgwoods had a baby, ending his "junkitting at her house", but the affair resurfaced so Erasmus was "paired off" with Emma Wedgwood to avert "an action in the Papers".
+In 1833 Erasmus was close companions with Fanny Wedgwood, Hensleigh Wedgwood's wife (whom the family called Fanny Hensleigh as there were so many women named Fanny in the family), and was also close to Emma Wedgwood, as noted by his sister Catherine in a letter to their brother Charles Darwin during his long voyage on The Beagle:He seems to be more in love than ever with Fanny Hensleigh, and almost lives at Clapham.
+Papa has long been alarmed for the consequences, & expects to see an action in the Papers.
+I think the real danger is with Emma Wedgwood, who I suspect Mr Erasmus to be more in love with, than appears, or than perhaps he knows himself.

+Erasmus may also have proposed to Emma Wedgwood during this period.
+Emma later married Charles, becoming Emma Darwin.